Masutangu/Masutangu.github.io/_posts/2019-09-28-data-intensive-note-3.md

 ### Partitioning Secondary Indexes by Term

-Rather than each partition having its own secondary index (a local index), we can construct a global index that covers data in all partitions.
+Rather than each partition having its own secondary index (a local index), we can construct a **global index** that covers data in all partitions.
 A global index must also be partitioned, but it can be partitioned differently from the primary key index.

 <img src="/assets/images/data-intensive-note-3/illustration-5.png" width="800"/>

-We call this kind of index term-partitioned, because the term we’re looking for determines the partition of the index.
+We call this kind of index **term-partitioned**, because the term we’re looking for determines the partition of the index.

 The advantage of a global (term-partitioned) index over a document-partitioned index is that it can make reads more efficient: rather than doing scatter/gather over all partitions, a client only needs to make a request to the partition containing the term that it wants.
-However, the downside of a global index is that writes are slower and more complicated, because a write to a single document may now affect multiple partitions of the index (every term in the document might be on a different partition, on a different node).
+However, **the downside of a global index is that writes are slower and more complicated, because a write to a single document may now affect multiple partitions of the index** (every term in the document might be on a different partition, on a different node).

 In practice, updates to global secondary indexes are often asynchronous.